keysmusician/holbertonschool-low_level_programming/0x03-debugging/README.md

 * [Author](#author)

 ## About
-In this project, I practice debugging techniques.
+In this project, I practiced debugging techniques.

 ## Files
 * `holberton.h`